anxpara/wayfinder-animation-tool/README.md

 ## What is Wayfinder?

-Wayfinder is a light-weight animation tool for JS/Typescript that lets you use the deterministic behavior and responsiveness of html and css to place waypoint divs throughout your site and effortlessly animate traveler divs between them.
+Wayfinder is a light-weight animation tool for JS/Typescript that lets you animate "traveler" divs to and from other ordinary divs (referred to as "waypoints") on your site.
+This makes it super easy to animate using the deterministic behavior and responsiveness of html and css, which means animating for both desktop and mobile is a breeze.

 WAT can be used with any animation framework, but is designed with AnimeJs in mind for instant integration.